San Antonio Uber/Lyft Accident Lawyer

 - Period 2.
 The driver has logged into the app, accepted a ride request, and is on his or her way to pick up the rider.
 Both Uber and Lyft offer $1 million in bodily injury/property damage liability coverage, as well as uninsured and underinsured motorist insurance, during Period 2.
 This coverage will typically only apply after the driver’s personal car insurance has maxed out its benefits under the policy’s limits.

 - Period 3.
 A rideshare driver has picked up a rider and is transporting him or her to the final destination.
 Uber and Lyft’s $1 million policies apply during Period 3 as well, offering coverage for personal injuries and property damages to both the driver and riders.

 Uber and Lyft accidents can have many factors that complicate the insurance claim process.
 Hit-and-run drivers, uninsured drivers, negligent rideshare drivers, multiple at-fault parties and insurance bad faith could make for a difficult claim.
 If you are struggling to navigate a rideshare accident insurance claim, contact our attorneys to discuss how we can help.

 Contact Us If You Were Hurt in an Uber/Lyft Accident

-At Hill Law Firm, our rideshare accident lawyers understand what an Uber or Lyft accident claim entails.
+At Hill Law Firm, our injury attorneys in San Antonio understand what an Uber or Lyft accident claim entails.
 From negotiating with Uber or Lyft’s insurance provider to going to court, we are prepared for anything.
 Call (210) 960-3939 or submit our online contact form to request a free consultation with one of our San Antonio Uber/Lyft accident lawyers today.